-I would like to recognise the work of my research students Sarah Bear and Mohammed Majeed.
-I would also like to thank Bryan Leyland for his contributions over the years, as well as the supportive comments from the audience at the New Zealand Electricity Engineers 2006 conference*.
-Any errors remain my own.
+My thanks to my former research students Sarah Bear (MSc) and Mohammed Majeed (PhD).
+I would also like to thank Bryan Leyland and Malcolm Taylor for their continued interest over the years.
+My thanks also for the supportive comments from the audience at the New Zealand Electricity Engineers 2006 conference*.

 *Bardsley, W.E., Leyland, B., and Bear, S. (2006).
 A large pumped storage scheme for seasonal reliability of national power supply?
 Electricity Engineers Association Conference, Auckland, June 16-17.

-Earl Bardsley, University of Waikato, Faculty of Science and Engineering
+Earl Bardsley, University of Waikato, School of Science, October 2020.